mozillascience/study-group-orientation/README.md

 **Here's what's in the book:**
 * In the first section, you'll get a sense of what Study Groups are all about, and why you might want to  lead one.
 * In Section 2 you'll get tips on how to facilitate great Group meetings and learn about formats for sessions.
-* In Section 3, we'll walk you through how to work with the collaboration platform GitHub, which will power your Group's website and enable you to share and work together on materials and code.
+* In Section 3, we'll walk you through how to work with the collaboration platform GitHub.
+You'll set up your Group project's GitHub-powered website, and a collection of files called a repository.
+These will enable you to work together and share materials and code.
 * In Section 4, you'll get a whirlwind introduction to some of the key issues and resources related to "open" research.
 * In Section 5, you'll learn more about Mozilla, the Mozilla Science Lab, and why we're so excited about Study Groups and open research.
-* And, finally, in Section 6 you'll get tips on how to grow your group, from communication strategies to planning sessions and meetings over the long term.
+* And, finally, in Section 6 you'll get tips on how to grow your group, from communication and recruiting strategies to planning sessions and meetings over the long term.

 Before you get started, check our map to see if there’s already a Study Group in your area.